-One of the benefits of working for Calvin College is the opportunity for intellectual, physical, social and spiritual growth through participation in community events.
+One of the benefits of working for Calvin University is the opportunity for intellectual, physical, social and spiritual growth through participation in community events.

-Additionally, the college offers two 30 minute periods* (up to an hour per week for full-time staff) for employees to participate in approved Calvin wellness activities.
+Additionally, the university offers two 30 minute periods* (up to an hour per week for full-time staff) for employees to participate in approved Calvin wellness activities.
 This time can include on-campus Healthy Habits classes and seminars as well as initiatives such as the campus-sponsored Bible study in the fall.
-The time must be approved by your supervisor and is designed to be used at the beginning or end of the day or in conjunction with your unpaid lunch break. *The two half hours are designed to be used for college schedule activities and not in conjunction with personal exercise time.
+The time must be approved by your supervisor and is designed to be used at the beginning or end of the day or in conjunction with your unpaid lunch break. *The two half hours are designed to be used for university scheduled activities and not in conjunction with personal exercise time.

 Policy banning weapons on campus

 No weapons of any kind are allowed on campus, except as authorized by the Board of Trustees.
-Weapons include but are not limited to firearms, ammunition, explosives, switchblades, paint-ball guns, "Air-soft" guns, BB guns, potatos launchers, bows and arrows, slingshots and similar devices.
-Exceptions for Campus Safety supervisors are governed by the college's Use of Force Policy.
+Weapons include but are not limited to firearms, ammunition, explosives, switchblades, paint-ball guns, "Air-soft" guns, BB guns, potato launchers, bows and arrows, slingshots and similar devices.
+Exceptions for Campus Safety supervisors are governed by the university’s Use of Force Policy.

 D. Code of conduct & performance expectations

-As stated in the introduction to this handbook, the mission of Calvin College forms the foundation for our working community, and the success of the college in living out this mission is related directly to the competence, performance and conduct of its staff members.
-Calvin College asks each staff member to participate in this community by being accountable to and responsible for one another.
-It is, therefore, necessary for the college to support clearly stated expectations for performance and conduct, with consistent procedures both for review and resolution.
+As stated in the introduction to this handbook, the mission of Calvin University forms the foundation for our working community, and the success of the university in living out this mission is related directly to the competence, performance and conduct of its staff members.
+Calvin University asks each staff member to participate in this community by being accountable to and responsible for one another.
+It is, therefore, necessary for the university to hold clearly stated expectations for performance and conduct, with consistent procedures both for review and resolution.